Zedran/uv/README.md

 If the city name has more than one word in it, wrap it in quotes.
 If you want to specify a country name as well, separate it from the city name with a comma and put the whole thing in quotes.

+OpenWeather Geocoding API (`-l`) may return multiple matching locations.
+In such case, the user will be prompted to choose one from the list.

 ### Examples

 | Syntax                   | Meaning                                            |